Updated · May 20, 2022

 In today’s piece, we’ll focus all our attention on some of the most mind-boggling big data statistics.
 For anyone who’s new to the concept of big data, TechJury has prepared a brief intro on the topic.

 Big data refers to enormous data sets gathered from numerous sources.
-These data sets cannot be collected, stored, or processed using any of the existing conventional tools due to their quantity and complexity.
+These datasets cannot be collected, stored, or processed using any of the existing conventional tools due to their quantity and complexity.

-So, there is a variety of tools used to analyze big data - NoSQL databases, Hadoop, and Spark - to name a few.
+So, there are a variety of tools used to analyze big data - NoSQL databases, Hadoop, and Spark - to name a few.
 With the help of big data analytics tools, we can gather different types of data from the most versatile sources – digital media, web services, business apps, machine log data, etc.

 Now, why is big data important?
 Once analyzed, this data helps in a multitude of ways.
 In healthcare, it helps avoid preventable diseases by detecting them in their early stages.
 It is also immensely useful in the banking sector, where it aids in recognizing illegal activities such as money laundering.
 Finally, in meteorology, it helps study global warming.